8 Common Text Messaging Mistakes That Can Cost You Clients

 Although it might be common in everyday speech, slang and various abbreviations in business communication can make you look unprofessional.
-Even worse, using too many abbreviations just to be able to fit in 160 symbols carries the risk of being misunderstood by your subscribers.
+Even worse, using too many abbreviations just to be able to fit in 160 symbols carries the risk of being perceived as one of the texting errors, leading to misunderstanding of your subscribers.

 The reason why SMS is so effective probably lies in its simplicity and the time it takes to get the main idea.
 But abbreviations and slang are not the right way to keep it this way, besides, they can actually require too much unnecessary effort.
 Just pass your message as you normally would – using clear and concise language to say only what’s really important.

-Any unwanted text message can be classified as spam, and it is considered as one of those bad practices of text messaging.
+Any unwanted text message can be classified as spam, and it is also considered as one of those texting mistakes.
 Yet it’s not the main reason to avoid it at all costs - spam does appear in different SMS marketing rules as another violation that can get you into legal trouble.